 Susan Allen is the Director and Founder of Clavier-Werke School of Music.
 Susan has been teaching piano in the Westlake area since 1980.
 Susan graduated from North Texas State University with a Bachelors Degree in Piano Pedagogy.
 In 1993 she received her Master’s Degree in Piano Performance from the University of Texas at Austin.
 Soon after this she began networking with many of the fine young musicians at UT and eventually created a staff of ten excellent teachers The School moved into the Sunday House Square on Westbank Drive in November of 1999.

 Susan is an Austin Chamber Music Center staff member, a member of the Austin District Music Teachers Association and the Wednesday Morning Music Club, and also maintains affiliations with the Texas Music Teachers Association, the National Music Teachers Association, the American College of Music, and the National Federation of Music Clubs.
+She received the Top Teacher Award for outstanding instruction and leadership in piano education from Steinway & Sons for 2016.

 Maggie Allen, Administration